jatupan1989/boomjum1989/Why-does-HTTP-Switchboard-ignore-my-existing-settings-first-time-I-install-it?.md

 ssl.google-analytics.com/*
 ```

 Not all of these are really needed for the page to display and behave properly: some are required, some others are not.
-If HTTP Switchboard was to naively try to blindly copy your pre-existing rule to allow `www.youtube.com`, this would be the result:
+If HTTP Switchboard was to naively try to blindly copy your pre-existing rules to allow `www.youtube.com`, this would be the result:

 ```
 www.youtube.com/*